AdobeDocs/device-co-op.en/help/about/device-co-op-eol.md

 The [!DNL Device Co-op] program will end in 2022.
 The specific timing and date depends on when Google starts to block third-party cookies.

-## Are these dates subject to change?

-An announcement will be made in June 2021 regarding the impending deprecation of [!DNL Device Co-op] in 2022.
-These dates are subject to change.

 ## Which applications will be affected by the Device Co-op end of life?

 The following applications will be affected by the [!DNL Device Co-op] end of life procedures: